i2y/connecpy/README.md

    - Both `ConnecpyClient` (async) and `ConnecpyClientSync` support receiving streaming responses
    - Both support sending streaming requests (client streaming)
+   - Full-duplex bidirectional streaming is currently not supported

 3. **Resource Management**: When using streaming responses, resource will be cleaned up when the returned iterator completes or is garbage collected.